|Area:||41,512,116 sq ft|

 36 condo buildings

 Other than housing developments (so-called "projects") of various sizes, the neighborhood contains mostly standard New York 4-to-6-story "tenement-type" housing.
-That said, in recent years more than a few "market-rate" rental and condo buildings have been built as well.
+In recent years a few "market-rate" rental and condo buildings have been built as well.

 |see all East Harlem Rental Apartments|